Looking to use terracotta pots for your next plant? There a few things you need to know to use them the best way possible.

 Terracotta pots are the best.
 They’re super inexpensive.
-Easily painted and personalized (like here).
+Easily painted and personalized (like on this DIY personalized pot post).
 And I adore how they’re super on trend right now!
 I even used them as a tablescape for a home I helped style!

 Terracotta Pot Pros